Sylius/Sylius/bundles/SyliusCategorizerBundle.rst

 Features
 --------

-* Base support for different many different persistence layers.
+* Base support for many different persistence layers.
 Currently only Doctrine ORM driver is implemented.
 * Allows you to create custom ordered flat list of categories, default controllers and forms will handle CRUD and moving up/down the categories.
 * Thanks to `Doctrine Extensions library <http://github.com/l3pp4rd/DoctrineExtensions>`_ you can have nested set of categories, just extend proper class, modify form, add little mapping and it works.
 * Handles both many-to-one and many-to-many relations between objects and the categories.
 Bundle will check it for you.